QCBSRworkshops/QCBSRworkshops.github.io/content/english/faq.md

 **I instructed or developed content for the QCBS R Workshop Series, but have not yet received my Learning and Development Award (LeaDA).
 What should I do?**

 LeaDA are processed according to several steps outlined in our [Presenter and Developer Protocol](https://qcbsrworkshops.github.io/presenter-developer-protocol/payment-en.html).
 Please ensure that you have completed all the  steps required for your institution and affiliation status.
-If you do not receive any notification that your payment is being processed within a maximum of 45 days, please contact Dr. Elina (<helen.elina@mcgill.ca>), the Administrative Associate of the QCBS, to follow up on your award request.
+If you do not receive any notification that your payment is being processed within a maximum of 45 days, please contact the administrative and financial manager of the QCBS (<finance@qcbs.ca>), to follow up on your award request.

 **Who can I contact if I have suggestions, concerns, or more questions?**

-Please, tell us about your concerns, suggestions and other questions by clicking on [this link](mailto:ph.pereirabraga@gmail.com; katherine.hebert@usherbrooke.ca; esteban.gongora@mail.mcgill.ca; linley.sherin@mail.mcgill.ca) to send a message to all the coordinators of the QCBS R Workshop Series.
+Please, tell us about your concerns, suggestions and other questions by clicking on [this link](mailto:antoine.caron-guay@umontreal.ca,paola.lisset.galloso.sanchez@umontreal.ca,clara.casabona.i.amat@usherbrooke.ca) to send a message to all the coordinators of the QCBS R Workshop Series.